Pratapgorrela/beauty-wheel-app/README.md

-# Welcome to Movie app 👋
+# Welcome to BtBus app 👋

 # TechStack
 1. Expo - React Native Framework.
 Expo provides features like file-based routing, high-quality universal libraries, and the ability to write plugins that modify native code without having to manage native files.